collinsakuma/phase-3-project-BookStore/README.md

 ## Instructions

-After cloning repository to your local machine and navigating to the project directory make sure to install required packages with:
+After cloning the repository to your local machine and navigating to the project directory make sure to install required packages with:
 ```
 pipenv install
 ```